Why copies multiply so quickly

-- The same product photos get reused
+- The same product photos get reused across multiple stores

-- Titles and descriptions repeat
+- Titles and descriptions repeat almost word for word

 - The same crop, background, or edit shows up again and again

-What fast spread usually looks like
+What fast spread usually looks like in practice

 - One listing appears.

-- Another appears using the same images.
+- Another appears shortly after, using the same images.

 - Seller names change while the presentation stays consistent.